(214) 390-7947 (Overseas Callers)

 How many hours a day will I work?

 As an elephant volunteer in Sri Lanka, you will work 4-5 hours a day.
 However, your volunteering schedule is not fixed and may vary.
 You will work from Monday to Friday.
-The rest of the time you are free to explore beautiful places around Sri Lanka.
+The rest of the time, you are free to explore the beautiful places around Sri Lanka.

 Is there any type of support available for the volunteers?